-If you're under State Pension age, you may qualify for Personal Independence Payment (Adult Disability Payment in Scotland) instead.
-You can't get Attendance Allowance if you're already getting these benefits.
-For more information, see our factsheet Disability benefits for people under State Pension age.
+AA is for people who have reached State Pension age.
+If you're under State Pension age, you may qualify for Personal Independence Payment (or Adult Disability Payment in Scotland) instead.
+You can't get AA if you're already getting these benefits.
+For more information, see independentage.org/get-advice/ money/benefits/disability-benefits-for-adults-understate-pension-age.